jarlold/CSG/README.md

 the value of a stock, you need to understand it's external influences.
 Some stocks were tested with data from quarterly reports, and they typically performed with a lower loss, ultimately this idea was canned only because the process of harvesting data from quarterly reports was not economical for our small team.
-If I had more time I would revist it.
+If I had more time I would revisit it.

 ### Conclusion
-"Pure Ticker" models usually if given enough training time, performed about as well as the current SOTA for momentum trading techniques.
+"Pure Ticker" models usually if given enough training time, performed a bit worse than SOTA for automatic momentum trading techniques (at least from what I read on the internet).

 Models with quarterly-report data usually performed well briefly after the report but dwindled in accuracy near the end of the three month period (relying again on traditional momentum